kottans/mock-repo/README.md

+﻿﻿# Hey there!

+# Hello everybody!

+My name is Iryna.

+I hope this project will be of interest to each of us.

+**Good luck to all! :)**

 # Hello KOTTANS!
 My name is Stas, I'm begginner , have some knowledge in HTML , CSS.
 I've a big wish to become frontend developer.